ibexa/documentation-user/docs/shop_administration/cockpit.md

 ## Overview

-Currently, available sections:
+An overview section of the Cockpit presents the following data:

 - Technical subsection
     - HDD usage
     - Server load
     - ERP Status
 - Active shopping carts (in last 30 minutes)
-- Number of customers
+- Total no. of customers
-- Number of products  (The number of products only respects the content model data provider.
+- Total no. of products
-The number of products in the eContent is displayed in **Control Center** / **Manage eContent**.)

 ## Sales and Orders

-The Dales and Orders data refers to a specific shop.
+The **Sales and Orders** tab presents data about:
-If there is more than one shop in the installation, the shop owner can choose shop and currency.

-Currently available data:

-- Sales - shows orders value in time
+- Sales - shows orders value in time and total value of sales
-- Orders - shows number of orders
+- Orders - shows number of orders in total and over time

 You can select a specific date range or one of predefined date ranges.

 ## Products and sales

-Product and sales section shows data in tables such as:
+The **Products and sales** tab shows information about:

-- Bestsellers (Top 20)
+- Bestsellers (top 20)
-- Last orders (Last 365)
+- Last orders (last 365)
-- Best clients (Top 20)
+- Best clients (top 20)

-Tabs **Last orders** and **Best clients** are only visible for users who have the Siso policy / Read customers and orders Policy.
+The **Last orders** and **Best clients** tables are only visible to users who have the "Siso policy / Read customers and orders" Policy.
 See [Permissions](permissions.md) for more information.

 ## Search

-The search section offers the following statistics:
+The **Search** tab offers the following statistics:

 1\.
 Top search terms